brendonphillips/TCO-prgrammes/README.md

 Happy New Year, TCO!
 The theme for the term is "Dance".

-I'll add links to the parts and scores after I sort out the necessary changes to the Google Driver permissions.

 ## Contents:
 1. [**Playlists** - YouTube and Spotify](#playlists)
 1. [**Tutorial on using the MuseScore site as a practice aid** (for Strings)](musescore-tutorial.md)